What Expenses Can Be Claimed as Input Tax Credit ITC?

 ITC on Transfer of Business

-Business transfers and mergers, and amalgamations are eligible for ITC claims.
-The transferor will have ITC available at the business transfer date, which it can transfer to the beneficiary.
+Business transfers, mergers, and combinations are eligible for ITC claims.
+The transferor will have ITC available on the business transfer date and can transfer it to the payee.

 Conclusion